wiired24/ProjectPegasus/binaries/README.txt

 the binaries folder and run in the terminal  mono  Project_Pegasus.exe For extracting the files I recommend either unzip or unrar.

-Note: In order to extract the download archive with unrar or unzip make sure and add an extra / in the path.
+Note: In order to extract the download archive from the terminal with unrar or unzip make sure and add an extra / in the path.
 So for instance if you download psx-box instead of typing C:\Users\Public\psx-box-master.zip  unzip

 You would type
 C:\\Users\\Public\\psx-box-master.zip unzip

 Instructions on sideloading APPX Packages can be found here